microsoft/wineryjs/docs/api/application.md

 ### Interceptors

-`Interceptor` is an async function that take a `RequestContext` as input, and returns a Promise of [`Response`](./response.md).
-Interceptors are registered as [Named Objects](./object-context#named-object), thus can be referenced by name from execution stack definition.
+Interceptor is an function that receives a request, executes some logics upon the request, and return a response.
+It can relay request processing to other interceptors.

-Its programming interface is defined as:
+Its programming interface `Interceptor` is defined as:

 ```ts
 export type Interceptor = (context: RequestContext) => Promise<wire.Response>;
 ```

+ To allow interceptor overriding at runtime, interceptors are managed as [Named Objects](./object-context#named-object), thus they can be referenced by name from execution stack definition.

 #### Implementing an Interceptor
-An `Interceptor` can either shortcircuit the execution by returning a Promise of `Response`:
+An interceptor can either shortcircuit the execution by returning a Promise of `Response`:

 ```ts
 /// <summary> Interceptor: short circuit.